Q. I need full-text journal articles about a particular topic. What's the easiest way to find relevant articles?

 - 90% of requests are filled within two weekdays (M-F).

 - The library can only post articles for 30 days.
-So check your e-mail for an e-mail from the library.
-Open the e-mail and use the link to McGoogan Docs.
-Login to McGoogan Docs and save and/or print your articles before the 30 days is up.
+So check your e-mail for an e-mail from the library and access your account to access the article before the 30 days is up.